irsbugs/LO-OO-Draw-Macro-Programming/README.md

 LibreOffice and OpenOffice include a BASIC programming language.
 Some of the documents included in this repository utilise BASIC scripts.

 LibreOffice and OpenOffice also support programming using the Python language.
-Like BASIC, these python scripts may be in system wide files, local files, or embedded in the document.
+Like BASIC, these Python scripts may be in system wide files, local files, or embedded in the document.
 Embedding Python programs in a document is made easier by using the LO/OO extension *Alternative Python Script Organizer (APSO)* in conjunction with an IDE, for example *Geany*.

 This repository contains documents which utilize embedded Python scripts.